Facebook’s TV Shows: How To Watch Them (And Other Pressing Details)

 The fact is, there are a lot of original shows on Watch and I watch a lot of TV as it is, so I didn’t watch them all.
 If you’re interested in live sports, comedies, and/or reality shows, there’s content out there for you on Facebook.
 I, however, stuck to dramas.

-This piece was prompted by my watching Castle Rock.
+This piece was prompted by my watching Castle Rock (check out my season 2 review).
 Facebook advertised their adaptation of Limetown heavily during the commercial breaks.
 It’s not that I’m super-susceptible to commercials–although I remember every jingle ever–but I am primed for this advertisement.
 I really enjoyed season 1 of the Limetown podcast–I haven’t listened to season 2 yet, no spoilers–so I was very interested in seeing the TV version.
 (But first I had to figure out how to watch it and now here we are.)